At Scullion LAW we value your time.

 We are fully aware that legal fees can often be a real concern for clients and our success and growth as a business has been built on making sure our fees are reasonable.
 We pride ourselves on being transparent with our clients.
 There are no hidden costs.
 You can be confident in the service we offer – trust in us.

-If you don’t have a Will in place and need some advice about Wills and Trusts, or if you wish to review an existing Will, don’t delay in calling our expert Wills & Estate Planning Lawyers today.
+If you don’t have a Will in place and need some advice about Wills and Trusts, or if you wish to review an existing Will, don’t delay in calling our expert Wills, Trusts & Future Planning Lawyers today.
 We are always on hand to guide and advise you, whatever your legal issue.
 Our fresh approach to legal services, our open and friendly service, and proven track record over forty years has helped us to earn our excellent reputation in the Glasgow and Hamilton area.
 We regularly serve clients in Glasgow, Hamilton, Bearsden, Bishopbriggs Milngavie, Bothwell, Strathaven, Thorntonhall and across the West of Scotland.
 Call us at our offices in Glasgow and Hamilton on 0141 374 2121 and we will be happy to call you back shortly.

 730 Dumbarton Road